ero67/Cloud-Computing-Project/README.md

 # Cloud-Native Data Processing and Visualization Pipeline

 This project aims to build a robust, scalable, and efficient data processing and visualization pipeline leveraging modern cloud-native technologies.
 The system will process raw data (from Parquet files), transform it, store it in a centralized cloud storage and load it into data warehouse (Google Big Query) and do transformations using DBT (might not use it), and enable data visualization using Tableau or Looker.
-The infrastructure will be provisioned and managed using Terraform, ensuring consistent, repeatable deployments.

 ## Workflow